Skip to Content

 However, local friends have told of pretty raunchy tales of going jogging in places like Lumpini Park, locking eyes with a stranger, then heading to the public toilets there for playtime.
 The same for the toilets in some of the Malls like Siam Paragon.

-Inside the massive Siam Paragon shopping mall, you'll find a gym that's popular with local gays: the flagship location of Fitness First.
-Fitness First Platinum Siam Paragon is huge, with two different floors housing multiple areas for free weights, cardio, cycling studios, and even a boxing ring.
+• Fitness First Platinum Siam Paragon: located inside the Siam Paragon shopping mall.
+It's huge with two different floors housing multiple areas for free weights, cardio, cycling studios, and even a boxing ring.
+The changing rooms get pretty cruisy here!

-Hot tip: if you don't want to join a gym, consider booking an Airbnb in one of the many condos that have a gym (and sometimes a pool).
-Otherwise, head to Lumpini Park which has an excellent outdoor gym and calisthenics park…we like to come here just to gawk at the eye candy, to be honest!
+Hot tip: If you don't want to join a gym, consider booking an Airbnb in one of the many condos that have a gym (and sometimes a pool).
+Otherwise, head to Lumpini Park, which has an outdoor gym and calisthenics park…we like to come here just to gawk at the eye candy, to be honest!

 If you want to keep fit there are some excellent gay friendly gyms in Bangkok, including a couple that are exclusively for gay men